background

 On the balance sheet, a company’s assets are separated into two distinct sections:

-1. Current Assets → The assets that can or are expected to be converted into cash within one year.
+1. Current Assets ➝ The short-term assets that can or are expected to be converted into cash within one year (<12 months)

-While current assets can be converted into cash within a year, attempting to liquidate non-current assets (PP&E) can be a time-consuming process, where substantial discounts are often necessary to find a suitable buyer in the market.
+While current assets can be converted into cash within a year, liquidating non-current assets, such as fixed assets (PP&E), can be a time-consuming process.

 The most common current assets are defined in the table below.